MTrage/Borg-BackUP-GUI/README.md

-## Many Borg users know exactly what they are doing and only need this program to simply create or delete a new BackUP point.
+## Many Borg users know exactly what they are doing and only need this program to simply create or delete a new Snapshot.
 ### For all newcomers to Borg, it is advisable to first view a short manual or a video on the subject of Borg.
 <kbd>